 Ingredients

 Protein powders get bonus points for having a short ingredients list.
 Things like artificial sweeteners and fillers aren’t as bad as some health influencers want you to believe but we don’t want large amounts of them in a protein supplement.
+On the flip side, protein powders often come with extra additional ingredients such as creatine, digestive enzymes, or probiotics.

 Third-Party Testing

 Since dietary supplements are not approved by the FDA, having an independent third-party lab verify that what’s on the label is what’s in the protein powder is super important, especially for athletes.
-Companies that had their products tested for heavy metals, toxins, or banned substances—and those who scored highly in our own independent testing of more than 150 protein powders with independent accredited lab Ellipse Analytic—got extra points in our book.
+We favored companies that had their products tested for heavy metals, toxins, or banned substances.

-Transparency also plays a part in this—does the company provide COAs, not use proprietary blends, and generally seem very upfront about what’s used in their protein powder and why?
+Transparency also plays a part in this.
+Does the company provide COAs, not use proprietary blends, and generally seem very upfront about what’s used in their protein powder and why?

 How to Use Protein Powder